 Benefits of deep breathing ~ lower your heart rate within seconds.

 Deep breathing is one of the best ways to lower stress in the body.
-This is because when you breathe deeply, it sends a message to your brain that everything is okey around you.
-Your fight or flight responses on your stress goes silent and causes you to calm down and relax.
+When you breathe deeply, it sends a message to your brain that everything is okay around you.
+Your fight or flight responses go silent and cause you to calm down and relax.
 Shallow breathing does the opposite.

 Apart from calming your entire nervous system, what happens when you breathe deeply and calmly is that your brain receives more oxygen which improves your focus.